Marlon Brando: Personal life

 In 1960, Brando married Movita Castaneda, a Mexican-American actress; the marriage was annulled in 1968, after it was discovered she was still legally married to her first husband Jack Doyle.
 Castaneda had appeared in the first Mutiny on the Bounty film in 1935, 27 years before the 1962 remake with Brando as Fletcher Christian.
 They had two children together: Miko Castaneda Brando (born 1961) and Rebecca Brando (born 1966).

-French actress Tarita Teriipaia, who played Brando's love interest in Mutiny on the Bounty, became his third wife on August 10, 1962.
+In the 1960s and early 1970s, Tarita Teriipaia, who played Brando's love interest in Mutiny on the Bounty, was his long-term partner.
 She was twenty years old, 18 years younger than Brando, who was reportedly delighted by her naïveté.
+Teriipaia and Brando did not marry, with Teriipaia commenting on the topic of potentially marrying Brando in a 1970 interview.
 Because Teriipaia was a native French speaker, Brando became fluent in the language and gave numerous interviews in French.
 Brando and Teriipaia had two children together: Simon Teihotu Brando (born 1963) and Tarita Cheyenne Brando (1970–1995).
-Brando also adopted Teriipaia's daughter, Maimiti Brando (born 1977) and niece, Raiatua Brando (born 1982).
-Brando and Teriipaia divorced in 1972.
+Brando also adopted Teriipaia's daughter, Maimiti Brando (born 1977), and niece, Raiatua Brando (born 1982).

 After Brando's death, the daughter of actress Cynthia Lynn claimed that Brando had a short-lived affair with her mother, who appeared with Brando in Bedtime Story, and that this affair resulted in her birth in 1964.
 Throughout the late 1960s and into the early 1980s, he had a tempestuous, long-term relationship with actress Jill Banner.

-Brando had a long-term relationship with his housekeeper Maria Cristina Ruiz, with whom he had three children: Ninna Priscilla Brando (born May 13, 1989), Myles Jonathan Brando (born January 16, 1992) and Timothy Gahan Brando (born January 6, 1994).
+Brando had a long-term relationship with his housekeeper, Maria Cristina Ruiz, with whom he had three children: Ninna Priscilla Brando (born May 13, 1989), Myles Jonathan Brando (born January 16, 1992), and Timothy Gahan Brando (born January 6, 1994).
 Brando also adopted Petra Brando-Corval (born 1972), the daughter of his assistant Caroline Barrett and novelist James Clavell.